 The /SHARED qualifier defines that the drive may be used by non-MDMS clients and that the drive is only partially managed.
-The default, /NOSHARED, indicates that all access to the drive is through MDMS.
+If the drive is set to the default /NOSHARED, the MDMS server allocates the drive at all times it is not used by an application or user.
+Setting the drive to / SHARED clears this allocation.

+/STACKER

-/STACKER /NOSTACKER (D)
+/NOSTACKER (D)